Working as a Ross Counselor

 Prior knowledge of all the Course Topics is not required.

 Each counselor needs to pass a standard background check.
 Depending on your citizenship status, you might need to obtain an appropriate US visa to earn a salary at the Ross Program.
+Note: Visas are very hard to obtain for non-US citizens who are not attending college in the USA.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, ethnic origin, disability status, or protected veteran status.